-The Commission is a significant grant provider to California's mental health system and the Commission has used its grantmaking authority to incentivize transformational change and improved mental health outcomes.
+The Commission is a major grant provider to California's mental health system and the Commission has used its grantmaking authority to incentivize transformational change and improved outcomes.
 The Commission is committed to addressing racial equity through its grantmaking role.
 The Commission will:

-- ✓ Review and implement best practices in supporting racial equity through contracting and grantmaking, including engaging California's philanthropic, community to replicate successful practices focusing on achieving racial equity. - ✓ Review State contracting rules and requirements to ensure contracting work is consistent with the law and solicit support from the Department of General Services and other control agencies to understand and implement best practices in contract and grantmaking operations with respect to diversity, equity, and inclusion. - Leverage partnerships, including but not limited to members of the Cultural and Linguistic Competency Committee, advocacy contractors, and others to strengthen grant programs in ways that reduce disparities. - Provide technical assistance to grant applicants and contractors, to develop methods to measure and reduce racial disparities and enhance community engagement in Commission funding opportunities. - ✓ Measure, monitor, and publicly report progress on addressing racial equity.
+- Review and implement best practices in supporting racial equity through contracting and grantmaking, including engaging California's foundation community to replicate successful practices focusing on achieving racial equity. - Review State contracting rules and requirements to ensure contracting work is consistent with the law, and solicit support from the Department of General Services and other control agencies to understand and implement best practices in contract and grantmaking operations. - Work with our diverse racial and ethnic stakeholder contractors to collect recommendations from communities of color for opportunities to reduce racial disparities through grants and contracts. - Provide technical assistance to grant applicants and contractors approved for funding as needed to support them in developing methods to measure and reduce racial disparities and establish a staff working group to support this work.
+Technical assistance will also include strategies to create awareness of effective practices to enhance community engagement in community funding opportunities. - Measure, monitor, and publicly report progress on this goal as consistent with best practices.